 The decision to take on the extra risk of making deliveries during the COVID-19 pandemic is a personal one.

-Experts note that it’s important to stay apprised of and follow all CDC guidelines specifically designed for delivery drivers.
+Experts note that it is important to stay apprised of and follow all CDC guidelines specifically designed for delivery drivers.
 These include wearing a mask, not touching your face, cleaning and disinfecting surfaces in your vehicle and limiting contact with others during a delivery.
+Drivers may even want to consider wearing two mask layers, with a disposable one underneath and a cloth mask on top, which could help create a more protective seal.
 The World Health Organization is also a reliable source for advice and information.

-Dr. Leann Poston of Invigor Medical adds that it’s a good idea for delivery drivers to carry disposable toothpicks to push a doorbell to avoid touching it and to “minimize the number of personal items in your vehicle that you might touch after making a delivery.”
+Dr. Leann Poston of Invigor Medical adds that it is a good idea for delivery drivers to carry disposable toothpicks to push a doorbell to avoid touching it and to “minimize the number of personal items in your vehicle that you might touch after making a delivery.”